centreon/centreon-archived/doc/fr/api/clapi/objects/broker_cfg.rst

 retry_interval                 Retry interval                                               Time in seconds to wait between each connection attempt.     -

+category                       Filter category                                              Category filter for flux in output.                                 -

 metrics_path                   RRD file directory for metrics                               RRD file directory, for example /var/lib/centreon/metrics    -

 path                           Unix socket                                                  The Unix socket used to communicate with rrdcached.